huntdatacenter/docs/docs/do-science/hunt-workbench/troubleshooting.md

 If this does not help, you may have a look at our [FAQ](/do-science/hunt-workbench/faq/) or [Troubleshooting](/do-science/hunt-workbench/troubleshooting/) sections.
 [Contact us](/contact) on email or reach out in your lab channel on Slack for further investigation if this does not help.

+### 400: Bad request

+Try to restart your browser.
+If the error changes to 403 after restart head over to service desk and [request Workbench reissue](/do-science/service-desk#hunt-workbench-reissue).

 ### 400: Bad request - Firefox

 Try with Chrome or check troubleshooting guide for Firefox in your Lab access link to install HUNT Cloud CA certificate.